 For suicidal people to be detected and helped before they make a suicide attempt, those around them - friends, family members, co-workers, fellow students or soldiers - must be trained to recognize suicide warning signs and how act quickly and boldly to intervene, offer hope, and accompany suicidal people to professionals for assessment and care.

 We have a saying about gatekeepers, "We must train hundreds to save one, thousands to save hundreds, and millions to save thousands."

 Only by training hundreds of thousands of QPR gatekeepers can we hope to make the early identification and referral of suicidal people routine.
 Once routine, like CPR is routine, we can then intervene when warning signs are present, refer, and begin treatment or counseling when needed.
 Only when millions are trained can we begin to restore hope to all who need it.

 To accomplish this massive task, we need thousands of Certified QPR Instructors.
-As of this writing, and mostly in the United States, we are training roughly 100 new instructors per month.
-Last year alone (2011), Certified QPR Instructors trained 225,000 gatekeepers in the US!
+As of this writing, and mostly in the United States, we are training roughly 200 new instructors per month.

-By taking this training and becoming certified to teach QPR in your community, city, province or country, you can join the ranks of our thousands of QPR instructors worldwide and begin training gatekeepers where you live.
+By becoming certified to teach QPR in your community, city, province or country, you can join the ranks of our thousands of QPR instructors worldwide and begin training gatekeepers where you live.

 The QPR Institute believes in the "big tent" philosophy that everyone can help prevent suicide.
 Therefore, we invite any willing adult to learn to teach QPR.